guscardvs/gyver/docs/usage/config.md

 # Config

+!!! note inline end
+    Gyver prioritizes variables from the environment before environments read from files.

 `Config` is the core feature to all `gyver` providers.
-It has helpers to handle environment variables and create config classes in a declarative way. **Gyver prioritizes variables from the environment before environments read from files.**
+It has helpers to handle environment variables and create config classes in a declarative way.

 !!! info "Package"